 Safety is another thing you need to 100% consider before going on a mining tour in Potosí, Bolivia.
 I’m going to be the first to say that I do not think these tours are very safe overall.

 I mean, sure, you get safety equipment such as a full suit, dust mask, headlamp, and gloves, but these items won’t protect you from a serious accident.
-Dynamite explosions are regularly going on in the mine, and while you’re in there, there are risks.
+Dynamite is regularly going off in the mine, and while you’re in there, there are risks.

 But who am I to talk to – I went on the tour anyway!
 Sure, it was a little nerve-racking at times, but I survived.
 I did not feel 100% safe though when I was in the mine and anybody who struggles with small spaces will hate it.

 If you do want to go on a mine tour in Potosí then be sure to read my advice below on booking the right tour which will help you stay safe!